tianxing-li/rpki_evaluating/README.md

 apnicRoas.py: input a date and a country name, output the ipv4/6 valid/invalid/unknown routes/address

+apnicRoaAS: input a date and AS number, calculated the sum of all the countres' roa data and output the sum.

 Ps:

 Routes is the ratio of advertised routes an ROA covers to the total route count.